 We are not just who we think we are, but also who we think others think we are.

 The strongest aspects of the ego are when the two are aligned.
 When perception and desire become one.

-If you define yourself as “the best X ever to have lived,” you will do whatever you can do be the best.
+If you define yourself as “the best,” you will do whatever you can do be the best.
 If you believe everyone else requires that you be that good, you will find the energy that did not exist to make it happen.